Skip to Main Content

 Coordination with California Children's Services

-For Medi-Cal members with diabetes under age 21, all related diabetes care, including medications and case management services, is arranged by California Children's Services (CCS).
+For Medi-Cal members under age 21 with diabetes, all related diabetes care, including medications and case management services, is arranged by California Children's Services (CCS).
 Health Net's health assessment coordinators and utilization management nursing staff work with providers and members to make sure that appropriate CCS referrals are made for all type 1 and type 2 diabetic members.
 CCS has its own network of providers.
 To access case management services and obtain authorization for services, providers must submit a Service Authorization Request (SAR) to the county CCS program.
 Diabetic members under age 21 are not included in Health Net's disease management program.

 Medi-Cal members under age 21 with a chronic pulmonary condition that causes significant reduction of lung volume or anatomical morphology, such as bilateral pulmonary dysplasia, receive care arranged by CCS.
 The care includes medications and case management services through CCS' network of providers.
 Members with asthma under age five are not included in the Disease Management - Be In Charge! program.